-With the right creative writing journal prompts at your disposal, you will prove beyond a shadow of a doubt that writing is simply fun.
+With the right creative journaling prompts at your disposal, you will prove beyond a shadow of a doubt that writing is simply fun.
 It won’t be difficult at all to encourage your students to keep on writing!

 Until next time, write on…

-If you enjoyed these Creative Writing Journal Prompts,
+If you enjoyed these Creative Writing Prompts and Creative Journaling Ideas,

 please share them on Facebook, Twitter, and/or Pinterest.